Gustavo-Teleguario/Network-Graph-Custom-Report-/README.md

 This is a VUE-JS Demo version Network Graph Custom Report for LeanIX EAM Tool.
 In This Demo demonstrates a Visualization of the relationships between Applications containing a Provider and Consumer Interface.

 # Project setup
-This project was bootstrapped with leanix-reporting-cli 1.npm install -g @leanix/reporting-cli
+This project was bootstrapped with leanix-reporting-cli.

+1. `npm install -g @leanix/reporting-cli`
-2.npm install in project directory
+2. `npm install in project directory`
-3.create a lxr.json file in project directory
+3. create a `lxr.json` file in project directory

 # Available scripts
 In the project directory, run only